anand0xff/FourierOpticsJHU2021/README.md

   A stand-up presentation on the topic of your term paper is required.
   You will have about 30 minutes to present and respond to questions from the audience.
-  Many students use PowerPoint (or an equivalent) for this.
-  We will do this in early December.
+  We will do this in the last class, early December.

   ** Start discussing topics as early as possible **

 #####  Term paper milestones
 + Topic with suggested section titles
-    - Due week of Class #4 (September nn).
+    - Due week of Class #4.
 	- What is the tie in to course matter?
 E.g., Appropriate survey/new ideas?
 	- Potentially publishable? (start discussing early)
 + Rough draft 2-3 pages
-    - Due October nn (week of Class #6)
+    - Due week of Class #6.
 	- Demonstrate relevance, feasibility
 	- Almost final section definitions, section entries with substance/detailed plan
 + First full draft submission, 4-5 pages